9.5 6 Back Up Files With File History

 What File History Backs Up

 By default, File History protects the files stored in your Libraries, Desktop, Contacts, and Favorites folders.
 These are typically the locations where users store their most important documents, photos, music, and other personal files.
-However, you can customize File History to include or exclude specific folders according to your needs.
+That said, you can customize File History to include or exclude specific folders according to your needs.

 What You Need to Get Started